The Tannahill Weavers are:

 Roy started his career in music working with Matt McGinn, where he learned much of his stagecraft.
 At the time he was mainly playing banjo, but as time went on with the Tannahill Weavers he drifted mostly to playing guitar with the band.
 As a lead singer Roy has always also been a writer of songs, one of his first being Bilbo, composed many years before the Lord of the Rings films were conceived of.
 The Tannahills have recorded many of his songs, and he is still writing them - but also has just written a book!
-His autobiography will be available soon.
-You'll find more information on Roy's writing projects here.
+His autobiography is available now.
+You'll find more information on Roy's projects here.

 Phil Smillie : flute, whistles, bodhrán, harmony vocals

 Phil's musical influence comes from the West Coast of Scotland and the Hebrides, in particular.
 His mother, born on Scalpay in Harris, always had Gaelic songs and ceilidh music on in the house as he grew up.
 Phil, along with Roy, Hudson Swan and Dougie MacLean turned The Tannahill Weavers into a full-time professional band in the early 70's, recording their first album Are Ye Sleeping Maggie in 1976.
 Phil's tenor harmonies are part of what gives the band its distinctive vocal sound.

 There are not too many instruments that Phil has not had a go at, though his main instruments are flute and whistle.
 He was also one of the first to play the Eb wooden flute along with the Highland Bagpipes.
 This marriage of instruments has remained part of the Tannie sound throughout all of the band's eighteen recordings.
 An excellent example of Phil's flute and whistle playing can be heard on his highly acclaimed solo album Sound of Taransay.

 Iain MacGillivray : highland bagpipes, fiddle, whistles